gautamnag279/gautamnag279/README.md

 - 👋 Hi, I'm Gautam Nag.
 - 🥏 I'm trained in the field of Electrical and Electronics Engineering.
 - 👀 I’m new to the field of software engineering and am passionated towards the field of Web Development & Automation.
-- 🌱 I’m currently learning Web UI / Datasource and Functional Testing.
+- 🌱 I’m currently learning Web UI and Datasourcing.

 <!---
 gautamnag279/gautamnag279 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.